ShikoteiCoding/DeepDoc/README.md

     1. Framework ?
     2. TS or JS
 -  Dockerise
-    1. Core functions are future back
+    1. Core functions as future back
     2. Front should be webpacked
 - DB
     1. Auto-increment on PK [done]
     2. Auto create date ?
+    3. Swhitch to Key-Value DB ? (thinking)
 - Beautify
-    1. Encapsulate sql execution
+    1. Refactor SQL DB execution

 ## TODO
 - Fix psycopg return type to fit in the models.
 Systematic mapping values to values ? [done]